erkemp3/roamSafe/README.md

-## Covid Travel App
+## roamSafe

-Currently in the process of creating a travel app using React, Firebase and external APIs, that provides users with all the relevant COVID-19 information for each country before travel.
+An app to help you travel internationally, covid secure.
+Built using React, Firebase and external APIs, to provide users with all the relevant COVID-19 information for each country before travel.

 ## Technologies